-210 cases/respondents were resolved through closure with formal discipline in 2015.
-Although the number may appear small, it often represents the most serious cases that require the extensive resources, time and investigation.
+136 cases/respondents were resolved through formal closure (board order) in 2016.
+Although the number may appear small, it often represents the most serious cases that require extensive resources, time and investigation.

 The BON case advisor works with DLSC legal staff to determine the most appropriate discipline based on the violation(s).
 Considerations in determining discipline include the historical practices of the BON, prior violations by the licensee, the severity of the conduct (including the risk of potential harm), and the quality of evidence.
 Discipline is not punitive: actions taken against a nurse should be limited to the purposes of public protection, rehabilitation and to deter the licensee and others from engaging in similar conduct.